Interoperability Principle

 The adoption of the interoperability principle can be measured and improved.

-It makes it visible what the direct and indirect impact is on the organization's services, because of this.
+It makes the direct and indirect impact on the organization's services visible because of this.

 Interesting Things to Discover